bubbleguuum/dotfiles/README.md

 - Plasma if login on tty2 console
 - Plasma  + i3 (replacing kwin) on tty3 console

-It's also compatible with Display Managers.
+Although it is primarly used to login on the console, it is also compatible with Display Managers with proper separation of stuff in files where they belong (.profile, .xinitrc, .xprofile, .bashrc)

 It is tweaked for a 27" 4K screen, using 192dpi for fonts and 2x scaling for Plasma.